Archive - News Article

 The “party” gets going at noon with an all-class car and bike show.
 Registration is $10 per vehicle.

 For more information, you may subscribe to the Big Spring Herald or purchase an e-edition.

-The Big Spring Police Department reported the following activity between 9 a.m.
-Saturday and 7 a.m. today:
+The Big Spring Police Department reported the following activity between 7 a.m.
+Wednesday and 7 a.m. today:

 â¢ KIMBERLY MARIE CASTILLO, 27, of 1000 Howell, was arrested Wednesday on a charge of driving while license suspended/invalid â no insurance.

 â¢ TEPHANIE MCCORMICK, 37, of 3304 W. Highway 80, was arrested Wednesday on warrants for no inspection certificate and a warrant from another agency.